Combatd/Hybrid_Cloud_Foundations/README.md

 * Went over security standards
 * Discussed the Security Development Life Cycle
 * Discussed how to secure the Hybrid Cloud

+## Chapter 4: Networking
+### Lesson Overview
+* Introduction to Physical and Virtual Networking
+* Components of AHV Networking
+* Working with VLANs

+What is Networking?
+Networking is the practice in which nodes transport and exchange data over a shared medium.

+It is commonly associated with the design, construction, and use of a network.
+Networking also includes the management, maintenance, and operation of the network’s physical infrastructure.
+It also involves all the associated software and policies.

+In this lesson we’re going to be focusing on two specific topics – physical networking and virtual networking.